Racial unity has a vertical answer, the Gospel of Jesus Christ, which compels us to a horizontal action, ultimately bringing healing and justice.

 May the power of Jesus through the Holy Spirit transform and unite us as we endeavor to grow as ministers of reconciliation every day, everywhere, and with everyone.

 Email excerpts from Senior Pastor & Head of Staff, Rev. Dr. Drew Sams, to the congregation (October 12, 2020)

 Articulation Task Force

-In November of 2020, a sub-committee of the Session (the elected and ordained leadership) of Bel Air Church was formed around the issue of racial unity.
+In November of 2020, a working group made up of members of Bel Air’s Session (the elected and ordained leadership) of Bel Air Church was formed around the issue of racial unity.
 Recognizing that a diversity of perspective was hindering us from truly hearing and knowing one another well, this group committed itself to wrestling, listening, and learning from one another and from a variety of members within our church family.
-The seven member task force was comprised of 50% of currently-seated ruling elders and 50% of the pastoral team.
+The seven-member task force was comprised of 50% of currently-seated ruling elders and 50% of the pastoral team.

 This has been and will be a work in progress.
 There are no quick fixes or easy answers.
 There is only the work of a long obedience in the same direction (as Eugene Peterson would say).

 To this end, we commit ourselves to the ongoing next steps of equipping our congregation, in word and deed, to love our neighbors as ourselves in ways that reflect the heart of God for all humanity as revealed in Scripture.